-Mexican baritone Emmanuel Franco has been celebrated as a young complete artist, with outstanding acting skills and a splendid bright voice.
+Mexican-Dutch baritone Emmanuel Franco has been celebrated as a young complete artist, with outstanding acting skills and a bright voice for Bel Canto repertoire.

-Emmanuel recently made his debut at the 68th edition of Wexford Festival Opera in Ireland, as Mustafa in Adina by G. Rossini, and as Camillo in the world premier of La Cucina by Andrew Synnott.
+He made his appearance at Wexford Festival Opera in Ireland, as Mustafa in Adina by G. Rossini, and as Camillo in the world premier of La Cucina by Andrew Synnott.

-In Pamplona, Spain he performed as Belcore in L’Elisir d’Amore with Fundación Baluarte and AGAO, with the Orquesta Sinfónica de Navarra, under the baton of Matteo Beltrami.
+In Pamplona, Spain, he performed as Belcore in L’Elisir d’Amore with AGAO Fundación Baluarte, under the baton of Matteo Beltrami.

-Career highlights in America, include the roles of Ping in Turandot and Manuel in La Vida Breve with West Bay Opera, Prince Yamadori in Madama Butterfly with Livermore Valley Opera, Jupiter in Orphée aux enfers,
+Career highlights in the United States include his performances as Ping in Turandot and Manuel in La Vida Breve with West Bay Opera, and Prince Yamadori in Madama Butterfly with Livermore Valley Opera.

 Born in Tijuana, Mexico, Emmanuel received his Bachelor’s degree in Vocal Performance from the San Francisco Conservatory of Music, and his Master’s degree in Opera Performance from the Dutch National Opera Academy.

-Emmanuel was a member of the young artist program Domingo-Embil SIVAM (Sociedad Internacional de Valores de Arte mexicano) in Mexico City, and one of the worldwide quarter finalists in the 2016 edition of Placido Domingo OPERALIA Competition, in Guadalajara, Mexico.
+Emmanuel was one of the worldwide quarter finalists in the 2016 edition of Plácido Domingo OPERALIA Competition, in Guadalajara, Mexico.